Is Islam an indigenous Afrikan Religion and were the original Arabs/Arabians Black people?

 “…The religion was of Kushite Origin and seemed to emanate directly from the Babylonian Cult.
 It would remain the same until the advent of Islam.
 The Sabaean gods were just about the same as the Babylonians gods and all belonged to the same Kushite family of Egyptians and Phoenician deities… The only Triad revered was: Venus-Sun-Moon, as in Babylon.
 The Cult had a pronounced sidereal character, especially solar: they prayed to the Sun at different phases of its course.
 There was neither idolatry, nor images, nor priesthood.
 They addressed a direct invocation to the seven planets.
 The 30 day fasting period already existed, as in Egypt.
 They prayed seven times each day, with their faces turned North.
 These prayers to the Sun at different hours somewhat resemble Muslim prayers which take place during the same phases, but which have been reduced by the Prophet to five compulsory prayers “to relieve humanity”; the other two prayers are optional!
 There were also sacred springs and stones, as in Muslim times”, the well of Zem Zem, The Kaaba, a sacred stone.
 The Pilgrimage to Mecca already existed.
 The Kaaba was reputed to have been constructed by Ishmael, son of Abraham and Hagar the Egyptian (a Negro woman), historical Ancestor of Muhammad, according to Arab sources”.

 Nowhere does Dr. Cheikh Anta Diop say that Muhammad himself was Black.
 And nowhere does he say that Abraham or Ishmael were Black people either.
-And that is if either of these people actually existed.
+And that is if either Abraham and Ishmael actually existed.
 And there is no evidence that they did, in fact, exist.
-At best, based on the story, Ishmael would have been mixed.
+At best, based on the story, if Ishmael existed, he would have been mixed.
 In order to be Black, you need a Black Mother and a Black Father.
-And you cannot infer that the Prophet Muhammad was Black based on the quote by Diop above.
+And you cannot infer that the Prophet Muhammad was Black based on the quote by Diop, above.

 Another unanswered question is this.
 What type of documented, scientific evidence i.e. Archaeology, Anthropology, Linguistics, Etymology, etc., is being used to draw such a conclusion that the ‘original’ Arabians/Arabs were Black?

-There are no drawings, paintings, written descriptions of him–nothing at all.
+There are no drawings, paintings, written descriptions of him during his lifetime or shortly thereafter–nothing at all.
 And there is nothing written from the time of the Prophet Muhammad (570-633 A.D.) by any of his contemporaries, including the 1st 4 Caliphs—Abu Bakr, Umar, Uthman, nor Ali Ibn Talib, his 1st cousin, describing what he looked like.